tlacombe/topologicalUncertainty/README.md

-**Note:** in the context of neural networks, current implementation only handles `tensorflow 2` sequential networks and fully-connected layers (seen as bipartite graphs): your (sequential) network can contain convolutional layers etc., but topological information is only extracted from the folly-connected layers for now.
+**Note:** in the context of neural networks, current implementation only handles `tensorflow 2` sequential networks and fully-connected layers (seen as bipartite graphs): your (sequential) network can contain convolutional layers etc., but topological information is only extracted from the fully-connected layers for now.
-Further implementations (in particular with `Torch`) will come in the future.
+Further implementations (in particular compatible with `Torch`) will come in the future.

 ## Get started

 ### Dependencies
-This code was developed and tested with Ubuntu 20.04 (it is likely that other versions/OS work as well) and `Python 3.8` # (note: `tensorflow 2.4` is not compatible `Python 3.9`), using the following python packages (stared packages are required, others are optional):
+This code was developed and tested with Ubuntu 20.04 (it is likely that other versions/OS work as well) and `Python 3.8` # (note: it seems `tensorflow 2.4` is not compatible `Python 3.9`), using the following python packages (stared packages are required, others are optional):

 - `numpy 1.20` *
 - `gudhi 3.3.0` *  (used to store activation graphs and compute MST/diagrams on top of them)
 - `tensorflow 2.4.1`
+- `matplotlib.pyplot 1.19.2`

 Note that `tensorflow` is only needed if you want to manipulate fully connected neural networks.
+In the notebook, it is only used in Section 2 (you should be able to run Section 1 without it.)

 ## Play with the tutorial

 We provide a tutorial to play quickly with these notions and see how you can use them for your own purpose.
 It shows how you can get TU
-- directly from a set of graphs saved as either `networkx.graphs`, `scipy.sparse` adjacency matrices or simply `numpy` adjacency matrices.
+- directly from a set of graphs saved as `numpy` adjacency matrices.
+  Extension to handle `networkx.graphs`, `scipy.sparse` adjacency matrices , will come in the future.
 - From a trained (`tensorflow`, sequential) neural network.

 Finally, an experiment (reproducing a result in the reference paper) using a network trained on the `MUTAG` and `COX2` [datasets](www.graphlearning.io) is also provided at the end of the notebook.
-For the sake of simplicity, these datasets are provided in the `./datesets/` folder.
+For the sake of simplicity, these datasets are provided in the `./datesets/` folder, along with the features we used to incorporate graphs in neural networks.

 ### Notebook additional dependencies:

 Along with the aforementioned dependencies, the notebook makes use of the following packages:
-- `matplotlib.pyplot 1.19.2`
-- `pandas 1.1.3`  (used to store features computed from MUTAG and COX2)
+- `pandas 1.1.3`  (used to store features computed from MUTAG and COX2; section 2.2 only)

-### Run the notebook:
+### Use this code / Run the notebook:

 We suggest to use a fresh conda env.
 For this, you can start by typing in a terminal